 In June 2023, a railway between Balykchy and Bishkek was officially opened.

-As of 2023, Kyrgyzstan had 4,989 primary and secondary schools, including 445 in Bishkek, and 58 higher educational institutions and universities.
+As of 2023, Kyrgyzstan had 4,989 primary and secondary schools, including 445 in Bishkek, with the majority (4,537) being public schools.
+The country also had 58 higher educational institutions and universities, comprising 42 public and 16 private ones.

-In February 2024, the independent investigative media organization Kloop was ordered to shut down by the Kyrgyz courts, drawing criticism both within Kyrgyzstan and internationally.
+In February 2024, the independent investigative media organization Kloop was ordered shut down by the Kyrgyz courts, drawing criticism within the country and abroad.

 In April 2024, a "foreign representatives" law came into effect in Kyrgyzstan, imposing strict government oversight on NGOs receiving foreign funding.

-In December 2024, President Japarov dismissed Prime Minister Akylbek Japarov, who had served since 2021, citing a transfer to another position.
-First Deputy Prime Minister Adylbek Kasymaliyev was appointed as acting prime minister.
+In December 2024, President Japarov dismissed Prime Minister Akylbek Japarov, who had served since 2021.

-In the 2024 Global Hunger Index (GHI), Kyrgyzstan has a score of 6.8, ranking 36th among 127 countries with sufficient data, with hunger level classified as low.
+In 2024, Kyrgyzstan had a score of 6.8 in the Global Hunger Index (GHI), ranking 36th among 127 countries, with a hunger level classified as low.

-Construction of the China–Kyrgyzstan–Uzbekistan Railway is set to begin in July 2025.
+Construction of the 523 km China–Kyrgyzstan–Uzbekistan Railway is set to begin in July 2025.

 In 2025, Kyrgyzstan was ranked 96th in the Global Innovation Index.